Review | Susanna Clarke’s infinitely clever ‘Piranesi’ is enough to make you appreciate life in quarantine

 Perhaps Clarke’s cleverest move in this infinitely clever novel is the way she critiques our obliterating efforts to extract deeper meaning and greater value from everything in our world.
 In the middle of his determined study, his endless recording of details, his ceaseless search for patterns in the birds’ flight or the statues’ placements, Piranesi arrives at a revelation, which he conveys in his usual tone of guileless wisdom.
 “The search for the Knowledge,” he says, “has encouraged us to think of the House as if it were a sort of riddle to be unraveled, a text to be interpreted, and that if ever we discover the Knowledge, then it will be as if the Value has been wrested from the House and all that remains will be mere scenery.
 The sight of the One-Hundred-and-Ninety-Second Western Hall in the Moonlight made me see how ridiculous that is.
 The House is valuable because it is the House.
 It is enough in and of Itself.
 It is not the means to an end.”

 If little Jack from Emma Donoghue’s “Room” stayed trapped in that garden shed until he was 35, he might sound something like Piranesi, a man of boundless curiosity and delight but with a mind fed only by the details of his containment.
 This is the abiding magic of Clarke’s novel: We’re as likely to pity Piranesi for his cheerful acceptance of imprisonment as we are to envy him for his ready appreciation of the world as he finds it.
-Clarke conceived of this story long before the covid-19 pandemic, but tragedy has made “Piranesi” resonate with a planet in quarantine.
+Clarke conceived of this story long before the coronavirus pandemic, but tragedy has made “Piranesi” resonate with a planet in quarantine.
 To abide in these pages is to find oneself happily detained in awe.

 Ron Charles writes about books for The Washington Post and hosts TotallyHipVideoBookReview.com.